microsoft/chain-reaction/README.md

 | What is the composition of the universe? | The universe is primarily made up of dark energy, dark matter, and ordinary matter, with ordinary matter being the most familiar to us. |

 7. Update the `config.yaml` with your `benchmark_csv` from the `/bot` folder
-8. Update the `config.yaml` with the in/out variable names in your chain sequence, be sure to define the `input_var` for your LLM message variable name in case your initial function in the chain sequence takes different inputs
+8. Define the `input_var` in `config.yaml` for your LLM message variable name in case your initial function in the chain sequence takes different inputs
+9. Update the `config.yaml` with the in/out variable names in your chain sequence
-9. Update the `config.yaml` with any `experiment_vars` you want to set as args for functions
+10. Update the `config.yaml` with any `experiment_vars` you want to set as args for functions
-10. Update the `config.yaml` with variable names you want to log from function scopes under `internal_logged_vars`
+11. Update the `config.yaml` with variable names you want to log from function scopes under `internal_logged_vars`

 Example config file below:
 ```yaml